 - Cover natto beans with filtered water – enough to cover the beans.

 - Set Instantpot on high.
 Cook between 20-25 minutes, depending on how firm you want your bean.
 We do 23 minutes, for medium firm.

 - While this is cooking, prep your mother natto.
 Mix 2 tablespoons of mother natto with 2 tablespoons of warm water to create a slimy natto mixture.
 Set aside.

 - Once your Instantpot has run the cycle, quick release.
 Drain natto and immediately return hot beans back to Instantpot.

 - Working quickly, add the mother natto mixture to the hot beans.
 Stir to coat beans with the mother natto mixture.

 - Place a towel or something breathable on top of the pot; you'll want air to circulate through to aid in the fermentation process.
-Leave like this overnight, or for 24 hours.
+Leave like this overnight, or for 24 hours on yogurt mode.

 - Once your natto has fermented, you can serve serve or freeze to use at a later date.